Best Web Hosting for WordPress 2026: 10 Hosts Ranked, Tested & Compared

 Cons:

-- Expensive relative to most competitors
+- Pricier than most competitors

 - Email hosting isn't included (you'll need a third-party provider)